JeffResc/raycast-extension-uds-registry/README.md

 - **Default**: `https://registry.defenseunicorns.com`
 - Set a custom registry URL if you're using a different UDS Registry instance

-### Authentication Token (Optional)
+### Session Cookie (Optional)
 - **Default**: None (public access)
-- For enhanced data access, you can provide a Bearer token from your authenticated browser session
+- For authenticated access to private packages and enhanced data, you can provide your session cookie from your authenticated browser session

+⚠️ **SECURITY WARNING**: This cookie provides full access to your UDS Registry account.
+DO NOT backup, sync, or share Raycast preferences containing this cookie.
+Store it only on your local machine and treat it like a password.

-#### How to get your authentication token:
+#### How to get your session cookie:

 1. Log in to the UDS Registry at https://registry.defenseunicorns.com through your browser (via Keycloak SSO)
 2. Open your browser's Developer Tools (F12 or Cmd+Option+I)
-3. Go to the Network tab
+3. Go to the **Application** tab (Chrome) or **Storage** tab (Firefox)
-4. Refresh the page or navigate to a package
+4. In the left sidebar, expand **Cookies** and select `https://registry.defenseunicorns.com`
-5. Find any request to `registry.defenseunicorns.com`
+5. Find the cookie named `uds_session`
-6. Look for the `Authorization` header in the request headers
+6. Copy the **Value** of the `uds_session` cookie
-7. Copy the Bearer token value (everything after "Bearer ")
-8. Paste it into the "Authentication Token" field in Raycast preferences
+7. Paste it into the "Session Cookie" field in Raycast preferences

+**Important Notes:**
-Note: The token may expire after some time, and you'll need to retrieve a fresh one.
+- The cookie may expire after some time, and you'll need to retrieve a fresh one
+- Never commit or share this cookie value
+- Disable Raycast preferences sync/backup if you store this cookie
+- This is a temporary solution until OAuth support is available

 ## Usage